 30th of July is the UN World Day Against the Trafficking in Persons.
-Well over 2 million people are affected by trafficking in almost every country in the world.
+Over 40 million people are affected by trafficking in almost every country in the world.*

 At CBN Europe we are taking a stand against trafficking to protect those in need.
 We are supporting 2 European projects that support and rehabilitate women rescued from the horrors of trafficking.
 Read on to discover the amazing work these projects are doing.

 We are making society aware of the devastating effect of human trafficking and prostitution.
 We hold lectures, publish information.
 Every year, we hold over 100 awareness events and lectures at schools and churches.

 Freedom homes are a safe place for women who have been sexually exploited.
 These homes offer protection, accommodation, food.
 But more than that they offer a holistic range of support in counselling, legal support, access to language lessons, and help building everyday life skills.

 Working together with more than 30 organisations, lobbying politically to bring change at government policy level to ensure that as a society we are doing everything we can to put an end to human trafficking.